crisht7/algorithms_-_data_estructure/README.md

 # algorithms_data_estructure
-"Wild Word Games" is a project carried out by students from the University of Murcia with the aim of learning the handling of data structures and algorithms within the field of C++ programming.
+"Wild Word Games" is a project carried out by students from the University of Murcia in the 2º year with the aim of learning the handling of data structures and algorithms within the field of C++ programming.